 - nutrient loading to ponds

-- public health concerns at beaches and drinking water supplies
+- public health concerns in and around drinking water supplies

 - aggressive behavior by nesting birds